ToledoEM/Bash-blind-rename/README.md

 ### Characteristics

 1. Bash generate pseudo-random new alphanumeric string UPPERCASE and numeric as filename
+2. Check if there are too many files in the folder, not practical for manual quantification.
-2. Try to avoid big destructive outcomes as it can't be run as superuser or root
+3. Try to avoid big destructive outcomes as it can't be run as superuser or root
-3. Ignore ```name_dictionary.csv``` file for renaming
+4. Ignore ```name_dictionary.csv``` file for renaming
-4. Preserve file extension
+5. Preserve file extension
-5. Control if folder have been already randomized by existence of ```name_dictionary.csv```
+6. Control if folder have been already randomized by existence of ```name_dictionary.csv```
-6. Check that folder it is in fact a folder and do not goes in subfolders
+7. Check that folder it is in fact a folder and do not goes in subfolders
-7. Reduce risk of filename collisions with shasum folder and filename, output cut in half
+8. Reduce risk of filename collisions with shasum folder and filename, output cut in half
-8. Check if folder have been obfuscate before looking for ```name_dictionary_DEPRECATED.csv```
+9. Check if folder have been obfuscate before looking for ```name_dictionary_DEPRECATED.csv```
-9. Create file with only new names to register the manual analysis of the images ```Analysis_file.csv```
+10. Create file with only new names to register the manual analysis of the images ```Analysis_file.csv```
-10. Insensitive to empty spaces in file names or folder name
+11. Insensitive to empty spaces in file names or folder name

 ### Use